 The symposium annually awards the leaders in the GCxGC field who have made significant contributions in instrument development, applications, theory, software, and/or have contributed to the continued growth of the technology.
-There are 3 types of awards, which are described below:

 Scientific Achievement Award